tinyvane/cc-account-switcher-plus/README.md

 # Show help
 ./ccswitch.sh --help

+# Switcher Doctor
+./ccswitch.sh --doctor
 ```

 ### First Time Setup

 1. **Log into Claude Code** with your first account (make sure you're actively logged in)
+2. Run `./ccswitch.sh --doctor` to diagnocs whether 2 cluade account files stays in correct position
-2. Run `./ccswitch.sh --add-account` to add it to managed accounts
+3. Run `./ccswitch.sh --add-account` to add it to managed accounts
-3. **Log out** and log into Claude Code with your second account
+4. **Log out** and log into Claude Code with your second account
-4. Run `./ccswitch.sh --add-account` again
+5. Run `./ccswitch.sh --add-account` again
-5. Now you can switch between accounts with `./ccswitch.sh --switch`
+6. Now you can switch between accounts with `./ccswitch.sh --switch`
-6. **Important**: After each switch, restart Claude Code to use the new authentication
+7. **Important**: After each switch, restart Claude Code to use the new authentication

 > **What gets switched:** Only your authentication credentials change.
 Your themes, settings, preferences, and chat history remain exactly the same.